On This page

 • Arthritis

-• An office worker had surgery after tearing ligaments in her wrist while playing with her children.
+• An office worker in downtown Charleston had surgery after tearing ligaments in her wrist while playing with her children.
 Years later, the wear and tear of her job duties – data entry, typing, using a computer mouse, and sorting mail deliveries – have exacerbated the pain in her wrist.

-• A store clerk manages his arthritis with medicine and regular exercise.
-He trips and falls while at work, hitting his hip against a table’s edge and then falling to the floor.
+• A store clerk in Johns Island manages his arthritis with medicine and regular exercise.
+He trips and falls while at work, hitting his hip against a table’s edge and falling to the floor.
 This has inflamed his arthritis so badly he cannot return to work, even though the injuries he suffered from the fall have healed.

-In all of the above cases, we would expect that the injured worker has a valid claim for workers’ comp benefits.
+In all of the above cases, we expect the injured worker to have a valid claim for workers’ comp benefits.

 How to Support Your Pre-Existing Injury Claim

-1. If you have had a prior injury that continues to cause you problems or any level of disability, your employer should know about it if you applied for the job after the injury was sustained.
+1. Your employer should know about it if you applied for the job after you sustained an injury.
 Failure to honestly answer questions about pre-application injuries could result in a “fraud in the application” defense being asserted in your workers’ comp case.
-If you are required to undergo a physical prior to new employment, you should advise that doctor of any previous injuries you have had.
+If you are required to undergo a physical before new employment, you should advise that doctor of any previous injuries you have had.

 2. If you suffer a new injury at work, notify your employer and request medical care.
-The S.C.
-Workers’ Compensation Act requires you to notify your employer at the time of the accident, or if you were incapacitated, within 90 days of the accident in most cases.
+The SC Workers’ Compensation Act requires you to notify your employer at the time of the accident or if you were incapacitated within 90 days.

-3. When you see a doctor, explain your pre-existing condition to him or her if it is relevant.
+3. When you see a doctor, explain your pre-existing condition to them if it is relevant.
 Explain what your work-related injury has done to worsen your pre-existing condition.
-Describe how the two injuries and their impact on you are different, such as different levels of pain or different limitations on mobility.
+Describe how the two injuries and their impact on you are different, such as varying pain levels or limitations on mobility.

-4. As with all workers’ compensation claims, follow the orders of the physician in charge of your medical care.
-This includes going to all follow-up appointments for treatment, attending rehab, and taking medications as prescribed.
+4. As with all workers’ compensation claims, follow the physician’s orders.
+This includes attending all follow-up treatment appointments, rehab, and taking medications as prescribed.
 Failure to do so can jeopardize your claim.

-5. Contact an experienced workers’ compensation attorney if there is a dispute about your benefits.
-Claims that involve pre-existing injuries are the more easily challenged and often the most complex to settle appropriately.
-It is quite likely that you will go without the benefits you deserve or otherwise leave money on the table if you do not have qualified legal representation
+5. Contact an experienced workers’ compensation attorney for a dispute about your benefits.
+Claims that involve pre-existing injuries are often challenged and can be the most complex to settle appropriately.
+This is no do-it-yourself case.
+It is quite likely that you will go without the benefits you deserve or otherwise leave money on the table if you do not have qualified legal representation.

 Contact Our S.C.
 Workers’ Compensation Attorneys

-Our North Charleston workers’ compensation attorneys at Joye Law Firm will work to make sure your pre-existing condition is not used as an excuse to deny the workers’ comp benefits you need.
+Our North Charleston workers’ compensation attorneys at Joye Law Firm work to make sure your pre-existing condition is not an excuse to deny the workers’ comp benefits you need.

-Call us today at (888) 324-3100 or use this online contact form to set up a free initial consultation.
+Call us today at (888) 324-3100 or use this online contact form to set up your free initial consultation.